mdupont315/cart-react-frontend/README.md

 So, this is the footer of our website clone.
-All the things in quite easy to use as well as mobile, tablet and desktop.
-We hope you like these things.
+All the things in quite easy to use as well as mobile, tablet, and desktop.
+I hope you like these things.